Gecko: Reproduction

-Most geckos lay a small clutch of eggs, a few are live-bearing and a few can reproduce asexually via parthenogenesis.
-Geckos also have a large diversity of sex-determining mechanisms including temperature-dependent sex determination and both XX/XY and ZZ/ZW sex chromosomes with multiple transitions among them over evolutionary time.
+Most geckos lay a small clutch of eggs.
+Some are live-bearing, and a few can reproduce asexually via parthenogenesis.
+Geckos also have a large diversity of sex-determining mechanisms, including temperature-dependent sex determination and both XX/XY and ZZ/ZW sex chromosomes with multiple transitions among them over evolutionary time.

 Madagascar day geckos engage in a mating ritual in which sexually mature males produce a waxy substance from pores on the back of their legs.
 Males approach females with a head swaying motion along with rapid tongue flicking in the female.

-Obligate parthenogenesis has evolved multiple times as a reproductive system in the family Gekkonidae.
-It was shown in three different obligate parthenogenetic complexes of geckos that their oocytes are able to undergo meiosis.
+Obligate parthenogenesis as a reproductive system has evolved multiple times in the family Gekkonidae.
+It has been shown that oocytes are able to undergo meiosis in three different obligate parthenogenetic complexes of geckos.
 An extra premeiotic endoreplication of chromosomes is essential for obligate parthenogenesis in these geckos.
 Appropriate segregation during meiosis to form viable progeny is facilitated by the formation of bivalents made from copies of identical chromosomes.